syncfusion-content/ej2-dropdown-docs/ej2-javascript/combo-box/virtual-scroll.md

 ## Grouping with Virtualization

 The Combobox component supports grouping with Virtualization.
 It allows you to organize elements into groups based on different categories.
 Each item in the list can be classified using the [groupBy](../api/combo-box/#fields) field in the data table.
-When grouping is applied, the data source is initially organized using the specified `groupBy` field.
 After grouping, virtualization works similarly to local data binding, providing a seamless user experience.
 When the data source is bound to remote data, an initial request is made to retrieve all data for the purpose of grouping.
 Subsequently, the grouped data works in the same way as local data binding virtualization, enhancing performance and responsiveness.

 The following sample shows the example for Grouping with Virtualization.